 Write or Die program by Dr. Wicked is a punishment tool.
 That actually makes sense when you try it.

-What is good grammar?
+What is grammar, again?

 Guide to Grammar by the late Dr. Charles Darling remains my favorite reference.